-The Mirai’s maximum driving range is 312 miles, almost two and a half times as far as the e-Golf’s 125-mile range.
-After it exhausts its hydrogen, the Mirai can refuel in minutes, while the e-Golf has to recharge for 1 hour for only a 80% charge at a specially configured quick charge station not available in most areas.
+The Mirai’s maximum driving range in pure electric mode is 312 miles, almost two and a half times as far as the e-Golf’s 125-mile range.
+After it exhausts its hydrogen, the Mirai can refuel in minutes at a hydrogen dueling station, while the e-Golf has to recharge for 1 hour for only an 80% charge at a specially configured quick charge station not available in most areas.
 A full recharge at a conventional charging station can take up to 26 hours.

 For better stopping power the Mirai’s brake rotors are larger than those on the e-Golf:

 For better traction, the Mirai has larger tires than the e-Golf (215/55R17 vs. 205/55R16).

 For better ride, handling and brake cooling the Mirai has standard 17-inch wheels.
 Only 16-inch wheels are available on the e-Golf.